-- Alcoholism and Chemical Dependency Program (ACDP, multidisciplinary meeting to review substance abuse treatment issues and comorbid cases); - Health Services meetings (led by Health Services CEO for facility, includes health service disciplines, review of pertinent information and critical cases); - Continuous Quality Improvement (CQI) committee meetings (review key performance indicators related to CQI projects).
+- to review substance use treatment issues and comorbid cases); - Health Services meetings (led by Health Services CEO for facility, includes health service disciplines, review of pertinent information and critical cases); - Continuous Quality Improvement (CQI) committee meetings (review key performance indicators related to CQI projects).

 Built into the weekly schedule is a dedicated day to focus on common training activities, including didactics (2 hrs/week), group supervision (2 hrs/week), independent study and research, and monthly discussion groups.
-The seminar didactics are taught by licensed psychologists and other mental health professionals, and typically include well-designed Powerpoint Presentations, handouts, and recommended readings to supplement the topic.
-Group supervision is led by the Training Director and focuses on professional identify and development.
-A variety of subjects are addressed, such as social and racial justice, current events that impact clinical practice, complex case reviews, being an expert witness, and preparing for licensure and independent practice.
+The seminar didactics are taught by licensed psychologists, mental health and other professionals, and typically include well-designed Powerpoint Presentations, handouts, and recommended readings to supplement the topic.
+Group supervision is led by the Training Director and focuses on professional identity and development.
+A variety of subjects are addressed, such as models and practice of supervision, social and racial justice, current events that impact clinical practice, complex case reviews, and preparing for licensure and independent practice.

 Interns are encouraged to engage in ongoing research and self-directed study.
-Time is alloted each week for interns to continue working on their dissertation, collaborate with ongoing staff projects, or intiate a new research endeavor.
+Time is alloted each week for interns to continue working on their dissertation, collaborate with ongoing staff projects, or initiate a new research endeavor.
 Interns can also use this time to attend Continuing Education seminars and workshops.
-Several opportuntiies are available throughout the year.
-For example, during the past year interns attended workshops on such topics as violence risk assessment, clinical supervision, and personal health and wellness.
+Several opportunties are available throughout the year.
+For example, in previous years interns attended workshops on such topics as violence risk assessment, clinical supervision, and personal health and wellness.